Skip to main content

 Legal Framework Governing Construction Defects in Australia

 Australian Building and Construction Law provides a regulatory framework to protect property owners from construction defects.
-Each state has specific legislation covering construction disputes, consumer protection, and mandatory warranties.
+State legislation covers construction disputes, consumer protection, and mandatory warranties.
 Key laws and standards include:

-Australian Building Codes: The Australian Building Codes Board (ABCB) outlines national standards for building practices, ensuring safety and quality.
+The Australian Building Codes Board outlines national standards for building practices, ensuring safety and quality.

 These frameworks empower property owners to hold builders and contractors accountable if defects occur, enabling them to seek compensation or repairs.